Ferizad/Portfolio/README.md

 ### Usage

 To run the project, execute the following command:
+- After Cloning this repo to your local machine
+- Open the `index.html` in your browser
+- Open with Live Server

 ### Run tests
 To track linter errors locally follow these steps: